 Innovative efforts in Allegheny County and Judge Clark’s court ensure congregate care is reserved for children who truly need it.
 An emphasis on safe, high-quality congregate care facilities that meet children’s needs and help them progress and move toward less-restrictive, family-based placements ensure it is a short-term solution.

-Claire Chiamulera, legal editor, ABA Center on Children and the Law, is the editor of CLP Today.
+Claire Chiamulera, legal editor, ABA Center on Children and the Law.

 Every Kid Deserves a Family: Safely Reducing Reliance on Group Home Placements for Children in the Child Welfare System - A Judicial Toolkit